-In the event ADOH awards federal funds, two percent (2%) of units must be equipped for with the following sensory impaired items:-
+In the event ADOH awards federal funds, two percent (2%) of units must be equipped for the sensory impaired.

 - A. Lighted switches for garbage disposal, range fan, and bathroom fan.
-Both visual and audible notification for doorbell and fire alarm. - B. Construction finish materials and techniques that minimize vibration reverberation and improve sound control. - C. Open sightlines in community rooms, meeting areas, landings, stairwells, and other building areas to remove visual communication barriers. - D. Specialized Lighting design and window placement that minimizes glare in order to facilitate communication in American Sign Language.
-Light fixtures are should be selected for their glare reducing design and located differently to minimize glare that can interfere with seeing hand motions or reading lips. - D.E.
-Windows on the west and south facing walls that receive the most direct sunlight are to be sized and spaceddifferentlylocated appropriately.
-Exterior awnings may be used to help prevent glare. and Bbackground colors are should be chosen to provide contrast to aid communication in sign language. - F. Loop amplification system in the Large community rooms intended for gatherings of greater than 100 people should include a loop and would prompt the use of an amplification system.
-Loop systems will be designed for tenants with hearing aids and willto work together with hearing aids to help hardof hearing peopleresidents with a hearing impairment hear better, especially in group settings.
+Both visual and audible notification for doorbell and fire alarm. - B. Construction materials and techniques that minimize vibration and improve sound control. - C. Open sightlines in community rooms, meeting areas, landings, stairwells, and other building areas to remove visual communication barriers. - D. Specialized lighting design and window placement that minimizes glare in order to facilitate communication in American Sign Language.
+Light fixtures are selected for their glare reducing design and located differently to minimize glare that can interfere with seeing hand motions or reading lips.
+Windows on the west and south facing walls that receive the most direct sunlight are sized and spaced differently.
+Exterior awnings help prevent glare and background colors are chosen to provide contrast to aid communication in sign language. - E. Loop amplification system in the large community rooms intended for gatherings of greater than 100 people and would prompt the use of an amplification system.
+Loop systems will be designed for tenants with hearing aids and will work together with hearing aids to help hard of hearing people hear better, especially in group settings.
 For example, a loop system could help a hard of hearing individual clearly hear a speaker giving a presentation to a large group.
-Installation of a loop system involves additional wiring inside building walls. - E.G. Visual emergency indicators are to be provided in elevators.
+Installation of a loop system involves additional wiring inside building walls.
+Visual emergency indicators in elevator.
 Emergency situations are made more stressful by a lack of information and the absence of any indication that helpis on the way.
-The Eelevators are to be modified to provide information to deaf individuals trapped in a malfunctioning elevator.
-Lighted buttons can be pressed from outside the elevator to signal to those inside the cab that assistance is on the way.
-The An interior emergency button can then triggers a visible response to indicate that a request for assistance has been received. - F.H.
-Wider hallways and larger community rooms and elevator lobbies are to be provided to accommodate the additional. sSpacing requirements between individuals are greater when communicating in American Sign Language as compared with speaking. - I. Community Room furnishings which are to be designed and functional for deaf persons.
-Tables, for example, are rounded rather than rectangular to allow all persons seated at the table to see each other more easily during conversations. - G.J.
-Accessibility features for residents with mobility impairments and physical disabilities are to be located throughout the building.
-Handrails are to be located on one side of common hallways, automatic door openers have been installed at main entrances to the building, and washers and dryers are to be front loading.
+The elevators modified to provide information to deaf individuals trapped in a malfunctioning elevator.
+Lighted buttons can be pressed from outside the elevator to signal to those inside that assistance is on the way.
+The interior emergency button triggers a visible response to indicate that a request for assistance has been received. - F. Wider hallways and larger community rooms and elevator lobbies.
+Spacing requirements between individuals are greater when communicating in American Sign Language as compared with speaking. - G. Community Room furnishings which are designed and functional for deaf persons.
+Tables, for example, are rounded rather than rectangular to allow all persons seated at the table to see each other more easily during conversations.
+Accessibility features for residents with mobility impairments and physical disabilities are located throughout the building.
+Handrails are located on one side of common hallways, automatic door openers have been installed at main entrances to the building, and washers and dryers are front loading.